A Truthful Insight Into Minimalism And Mental Health

 I couldn’t even hide my anxiety, because if I was talking to a boy or to new social groups, my entire body would look like a lobster.
 It was so embarrassing and it really deterred me from forming a lot of those relationships early on.

-So trust me, I know what its like to feel completely out of control of your mind and your body and to be unable to do what you want because anxiety or depression is holding you back.
+So trust me, I know what it‘s like to feel completely out of control of your mind and your body and to be unable to do what you want because anxiety or depression is holding you back.

 It’s obviously weird and awkward to talk about, but I’m going to do it anyway because I think it’s important that people see a correlation and maybe even some kind of a hopeful method to relieve the tension, stress, anxiety, and depression that you may be experiencing on a daily basis